Best Pregnancy Safe Serum (Updated 2026 Guide)

 CAUTION

 Parfum is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-Listed as 'parfum' or 'fragrance' on labels, this can contain undisclosed phthalates linked to preterm birth and neurodevelopmental effects in children.
-Choose fragrance free serums during pregnancy.
+Listed as fragrance on labels, this catch all term can hide dozens of chemicals including phthalates, which are linked to preterm birth and neurodevelopmental effects in children.
+Choose fragrance free products during pregnancy.

 fragrance